 Use Go Plates to comfortably eat at parties #Entertaining#great-ideas#party August 20 | Megan Finley meggyfin Homies!
 Drinking and nomming while party mingling just got easier with the mother fucking Go Plate.
 Check it out: The Go Plate is the answer to mobile socializing.
 Hold your plate and drink in one hand easily, then eat, greet, and cheer with the other hand.
 They're perfect for tailgating, picnics, outdoor concerts, street fairs and more.
 The Go Plate has a specially engineered center cone that accommodates glass bottles and aluminum cans, resting comfortably and snugly around them, and it has a specially designed ridge that can also accommodate standard 16/18-ounce plastic cups.
 To enjoy your beverage, you just lift The Go Plate off.
 I'm glad they added the whole "to enjoy your beverage, you just lift The Go Plate off."
 Because I was totally like, "how would I drink without spilling exactly?"
 Oh, duh!
-Go Plates also come in a rainbow of colors, and in packs of 10 to 42, so no matter what size party you're throwing, your guests can easily shovel food and beverage in their face without sitting on the floor, or all crowding around small tables, etc. So what do we think — Go Plate: genius or invitation to drunkenly dump your food down your shirt as you take a sip of beer? ᔥ The Daily What Reporter Name * Reporter Email * Original text Enter the original text here.
+Go Plates also come in a rainbow of colors, and in packs of 10 to 42, so no matter what size party you're throwing, your guests can easily shovel food and beverage in their face without sitting on the floor, or all crowding around small tables, etc. So what do we think — Go Plate: genius or invitation to drunkenly dump your food down your shirt as you take a sip of beer? ᔥ The Daily What Join our community!
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Colorful-to-the-point-of-trippy housewares from French Bull NEXT Monday Moment: Minimalist, electric blue, Buddhist dining space Show/Hide comments [ 10 ] I have seen this type of plate idea before.
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Why work-life balance is my favorite oxymoron NEXT Monday Moment: Minimalist, electric blue, Buddhist dining space Show/Hide comments [ 10 ] I have seen this type of plate idea before.
 Seems like this is a problem that wants to be solved, yeah?
 I prefer this more elegant design: http://www.yankodesign.com/2009/07/03/plate-spoon-and-glass-all-in-one-hand/ 2 agree Reply These are very pretty, but it looks like the food would get all over the wine glass, unless you didn't have a little tower of food like they show maybe?
 1 agrees Reply The latter.
 Or spilling drink AND food when you've not quite got a grip on your bottle.
 Reply That looks like the kind of thing that would wind up as part of a sketch on SNL.
 It makes me laugh and yet I kind of want to try it 2 agree Reply If you added a straw to your beverage – problem solved, no lifting off, no tipping and spilling – just slurping and enjoyment and the added buzz of downing a beer through a straw!!
 10 agree Reply My thoughts exactly Reply Ooh, beer through a straw!
 Totally unclassy and totally brilliant and I totally love it.
 6 agree Reply "genius or invitation to drunkenly dump your food down your shirt as you take a sip of beer?"
 Why can't it be both?
 Initially I had the same thought as you: "Yup, that's gonna be genius… right up until the moment I forget to move then plate."
 But then I decided that, regrettably, I ALWAYS have the option of wearing my food ( drunk or not ) but with the Go Plate's excellent 3" moat for the food, maybe I can spare the unfortunate souls around me.
 It's win-win!
 2 agree Reply Genius!
 Until you're trying so hard to impress a girl that you forget to take the plate off.
 I'll stick with my sippy cup cocktails and coffee table, thanks.
 Reply We had these at a wine event I attended.
 They were awesome!
 The glass just slips through a little slot then rests so you can still have a free hand to snack and socialize.
 It was really neat.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.